Allegiant Air: 2010s

+In July 2015, Allegiant Air announced that bases would be established at the Asheville Regional Airport and Cincinnati/Northern Kentucky International Airport.
+In October the same year, it came under Federal Aviation Administration monitoring following several emergency landings and aborted takeoffs involving its McDonnell Douglas MD-80 fleet.
+In December, WFTS-TV interviewed a former Allegiant mechanic who alleged that maintenance procedures were not consistently followed before aircraft were returned to service.
+A 2016 investigation by the Tampa Bay Times reported that Allegiant aircraft were four times more likely to experience in-flight failures than aircraft operated by other major U.S. airlines.
+The newspaper also found that 46 of the airline's 86 aircraft had made emergency landings.
+At the time, the average age of Allegiant's MD-80 fleet was 29 years.
+There were also more than 100 serious mechanical incidents between January 2016 and October 2017, including engine failures, cabin smoke incidents, hydraulic leaks, and aborted takeoffs.
+Allegiant responded that many of the incidents involved its MD-80 fleet, which it was replacing with Airbus A320 family aircraft.
+The airline also cited the 2016 FAA audit, which found the carrier's safety issues to be "minor" and "non-systemic".
+Allegiant later stated that it received a "clean bill of health" following a 2016 FAA audit.
+FAA officials said the airline had returned to the agency's normal five-year inspection cycle.

 In August 2017, Allegiant announced that a new base would be established at the Indianapolis International Airport.
 The base began operations in early 2018.
 Throughout 2017, the airline flew 12 million passengers on its 99 planes to 120 destinations from California to Florida.
 In February 2018, Allegiant also announced that a new base would be established at the Destin–Fort Walton Beach Airport.
 In June 2018, Allegiant added another base at McGhee Tyson Airport in Knoxville, Tennessee.
+Allegiant retired all of its MD-80 aircraft by November 2018.

 In January 2019, Allegiant announced that it would be adding another base at Gerald R. Ford International Airport in Grand Rapids, Michigan.
-Allegiant announced that they would be adding an additional base at Des Moines International Airport in Des Moines, Iowa by November 2019.
+Allegiant announced that they would be adding an additional base at Des Moines International Airport in Des Moines, Iowa, by November 2019.
 The base was delayed as a result of the COVID-19 pandemic and opened in 2021.